ColorfulSoft/DeOldify.NET/README.md

 # Updates

+* [10.09.2022] - **Version 2.1** has been released.
+The ability to drag and drop images into the application has been added, error handling has been improved, and the process of saving the result has been simplified.
 * [20.07.2022] - The Windows and Linux versions are combined.
 * **[11.07.2022] - DeOldify.NET now supports Stable model from original DeOldify.
 Added the ability to build DeOldify.NET with uncompressed original weights to obtain the maximum quality of coloring.**
 * **[27.04.2022] - DeOldify.NET has become a testing ground for the latest optimized algorithms.
 The Conv2d layer has been optimized and now requires significantly less memory.
 Support for SIMD vectorization will allow you to get about a fourfold increase in performance.**